Traditional Kalenjin society: Initiation

 This corresponds with linguistic studies which indicate a period of significant cultural transfer between Southern Nilotes and Eastern Cushities prior to Southern Nilotic entry into western Kenya.

-Linguistic studies places this point of cultural interaction at a place located near the common border between the Sudan, Uganda, Kenya, and Ethiopia.
+Linguistic studies place this point of cultural interaction at a place located near the common border between the Sudan, Uganda, Kenya, and Ethiopia.
 This corresponds with the location mentioned in the narrative i.e. Tuluet-ap-Seike (today Mt Sekker).

 Marriage

-A man was usually in his middle twenties when he married.As males were circumcised only at twelve to fifteen year intervals,the youngest age for circumcision of boys being about thirteen years.Occasionally a boy was married in his teens where his father was wealthy or old and had no other sons who could inherit his property.
+A man was usually in his mid-twenties when he married.
+As males were circumcised only at twelve- to fifteen-year intervals, the youngest age for circumcision of boys was about thirteen years old.
+Occasionally a boy was married in his teens where his father was wealthy or old and had no other sons who could inherit his property.